JamesonCodes/ai-share-button-generator/README.md

 # AI Share Button Generator

-A lightweight, embeddable AI share button that allows readers to send any article to ChatGPT, Claude, Perplexity, Gemini, or Grok with a pre-filled prompt.
+A lightweight, embeddable AI share button that allows readers to send any article to ChatGPT, Perplexity, or Google AI with a pre-filled prompt.
 Perfect for content creators who want to make their articles easily shareable with AI assistants.
+Features a clean, OpenAI-inspired design with dark mode support.

 ## Features

 - **One-Time Share**: Configure a share button for a specific URL with custom branding and prompts
-- **Multiple AI Platforms**: Support for ChatGPT, Claude, Perplexity, Gemini, and Grok
+- **Multiple AI Platforms**: Support for ChatGPT, Perplexity, and Google AI
 - **Custom Prompts**: Use preset templates or create your own with `{URL}` and `{BRAND}` placeholders
 - **Brand Citation**: Automatically include your brand name in prompts for proper attribution
 - **Framework Support**: Get code snippets for HTML, React, or Vue